rhyolight/numenta-web/packages/numenta.org/pages/code/_content/_left.md

 We are always looking for community members that can help others build out HTM applications and experiments.
-If you are interested in helping or providing consulting services, please leave us a note on the [HTM Hackers Forum][hack] and introduce yourself.
+If you are interested in helping or providing consulting services, please leave us a note on the [HTM Engineering Forum][hack] and introduce yourself.